-Designated wheelchair-accessible PHVs will be granted a sunset period after the ULEZ is introduced.
-The sunset period will be in place until 26 October 2025 - during this period designated wheelchair-accessible PHVs used to carry out a private hire booking will be exempt from the ULEZ daily charge.
+Designated wheelchair-accessible PHVs will be granted a grace period until 26 October 2025 - during this period designated wheelchair-accessible PHVs used to carry out a private hire booking will be exempt from the ULEZ daily charge.

 These vehicles will only be exempt when carrying out a private hire booking for a TfL-licensed PHV operator.
 At all other times PHV owners will have to pay the charge if their designated wheelchair-accessible PHV does not meet the emissions standards and is not in the disabled or disabled passenger vehicle tax class.

 See a list of designated wheelchair-accessible PHVs licensed by TfL on the Passengers and accessibility page.

 If you feel that your vehicle should be on the list please email firstname.lastname@example.org.

 You can apply to stop paying vehicle tax if your vehicle was built more than 40 years ago.
 This date moves forward on a 40-year rolling system.
 Assuming the rules stay the same, when the ULEZ launches in April 2019, vehicles built before 1979 will be eligible to apply for historic vehicle tax class.